 - 1 tsp.
 Baking Soda

-- 2 cups Milk (I used whole but 2% would work or even non-flavored almond or soy)
+- 2 cups Milk we use either whole pasteurized or raw milk, but 2% would work or even non-flavored almond or soy

-- 1 Duck Egg or Large Chicken Egg
+- 1 Duck Egg or Extra Large Chicken Egg

 - 1 cup Pumpkin Puree